 As marijuana has become legal in many states, more dogs are accidentally ingesting the drug or products made with it.
-But dogs and marijuana don’t have to be a toxic combination.
+But dogs and cannabis don’t have to be a toxic combination.

 Although 30 states have legalized marijuana use for humans, none let vets prescribe marijuana for dogs.